Services

 Samples can be submitted in tubes.
 For larger requests, we ask users to transfer the samples directly into some special plates, which ideally is done at our facility, so it can be done right before processing.

-- ‘Analytical Sample ID’ is mandatory.
-It can either represent the sample id (key cath) of the biobank, or an experiment specific id (S1, S2,….
+• Analytical Sample ID either represents the sample id (key cath) of the biobank, or an experiment specific id (S1, S2,….
 Sx).

-- Subject ID’ should contain the pseudonymized subject identifier.
+• Subject ID should contain the pseudonymized subject identifier.

-- Biological Sample ID’ is optional and can be used for any additional information (e.g. timepoint 1 and 2)
+• Biological Sample ID is optional and can be used for any additional information (e.g. timepoint 1 and 2)

 Global PTM analysis